-Students seeking a Non-Credit Internship must also complete the online application and will participate in an internship fair to learn more about internship opportunities after arriving in Accra.
+Students seeking a Non-Credit Internship must also complete the online application and will participate in an internship fair to learn more about internship opportunities after arriving in Tel Aviv.

 Note: All applicants must have their resumes reviewed by a career coach at the Wasserman Center using this Resume Review Form.
 Completion of this form is a required part of the application process.You will also be required to upload a personal statement and a resume in .pdf or .doc format.

-The Spring 2020 application deadline for students seeking an Academic (For-Credit) internship is October 15 (11:59pm ET).
+The Fall 2020 application deadline for students seeking an internship is March 15 (11:59pm ET).

 Course includes weekly seminar and minimum of 10 hours fieldwork/ week at approved internship field-site.

 The seminar is designed to complement your internship fieldwork, exploring many different aspects of your organization and of Israel's Civil Society.
 Israel is a country where the government and the establishment at large have historically been very central in determining the country's political direction as well as its social fabric and political culture.
 It is therefore of special interest to study the emergence of new players in Israel, especially the role of the Third Sector, or Civil Society and within it the even newer phenomenon of Social Change Organizations and their effect on Israeli political and social life over the past three decades.
 Your goal is to finish the semester with an in-depth understanding of your agency, its approach, its policies, its programs, and the context in which it operates.
 You will also spend time reflecting on the internship experience itself as a way to better understand your academic, personal, and career goals.